Jefferson49/RepositoryHierarchy/README.md

 + If Repository Hierarchy is used, **it is strongly recommended to deactivate the [**webtrees-simple-media-display**](https://github.com/JustCarmen/webtrees-simple-media-display) (control panel: "Media Display as in webtrees 2.0")**, because parallel activation can lead to unintended behavior.
 The identical functionality of the Simple Media Display module - even the same code - is also integrated in the Repository Hierarchy module.

 ##  Webtrees version
-The latest release of the module was developed and tested with [webtrees 2.1.18](https://webtrees.net/download), but should also run with any other webtrees 2.1 version.
+The latest release of the module was developed and tested with [webtrees 2.1.21 and 2.2.0](https://webtrees.net/download), but should also run with any other webtrees 2.1/2.2 version.

 ##  Concepts of the Repository Hierarchy module
 In the following, the concepts of the Repository Hierarchy module are described.